 CASES WE HANDLE

-Delays and Failures to Diagnose Spinal-Cord Compression
+Delays And Failures To Diagnose Spinal-Cord Compression

-Spinal cord injuries are devastating for the patient and for their loved ones.
+spinal compression misdiagnosis attorney in seattle washingtonSpinal cord injuries are devastating for the patient and for their loved ones.
 Depending on the spinal cord level and its severity, it may impact all areas of life.
 You may be more familiar with spinal cord injuries for those suffered from the trauma of a car crash or a sports injury, but medical negligence cases for spinal cord injuries often are based on delays and failures to diagnose spinal cord compression.

 Three common claims for delays and failures to diagnose spinal cord compression are from a spinal epidural abscess, a compression caused by a spinal epidural hematoma, or cauda equina syndrome.
 These conditions involve masses impinging on the spinal cord, and, if left untreated, causing death of spinal cord tissue.
 Death of spinal cord tissue can cause permanent motor and sensory deficits, including paralysis.